 Group differences

-Based on the results from our GLMMs, we calculated the log-odds ratio for each major fossil group and for five periods spanning all studied stages.
-The oldest period ranged from the Tremadocian to Lochkovian, the second from the Pragian to Artinskian, the third from the Kungurian to Pliensbachian, the fourth from the Toarcian to Turonian, and the youngest period from the Coniacian to Pleistocene.
-Grouping of the stages was necessary to obtain a sufficient number of observations to calculate the log-odds ratio and was based on the number of stages included, resulting in evenly spaced periods.
+Based on the results from our GLMMs, we calculated the log-odds ratio for each major fossil group and for five intervals spanning all studied stages.
+The oldest interval ranged from the Tremadocian to Lochkovian, the second from the Pragian to Artinskian, the third from the Kungurian to Pliensbachian, the fourth from the Toarcian to Turonian, and the youngest period from the Coniacian to Pleistocene.
+Grouping of the stages was necessary to obtain a sufficient number of observations to calculate the log-odds ratio and was based on the number of stages included, resulting in evenly spaced intervals.
 We did not calculate group differences for phyla where data were insufficient to get a log-odds ratio estimate.

 Continental fragmentation